Blendify/blender-manual/blender_docs/manual/interface/window_system/screens.rst

 use the file's screen layouts and overriding the current layout.
 See :ref:`Load UI <file-load-ui>`.

-A custom set of screen layouts can be saved as a part of the :ref:`startup-file`.
+A custom set of screen layouts can be saved as a part of the :doc:`/data_system/files/startup_file`.

 Additional Layouts